Persian campaign (World War I): Prelude

 The central Persian government had difficulties in establishing order before the war.
 In a single year; the Qashqai Tribesmen, the most powerful in southern Persia, defied the governor-general and raided in Fars as did the Boyer Ahmad-i's Tribesmen; the Khamseh Tribesmen raided the caravan routes in the Kerman province; and other tribes raided in the Fars, Yazd or Kermān provinces from time to time.
 The government-controlled gendarmerie had gradually established themselves, although not wholly, and engaged a number of tribesmen.
 The authorities constructed posts along the routes which they held at the outbreak of war.

 Russia maintained forces in northern Persia.
 The Russians, based on security reasons of the situation of Armenian and Assyrian Christians in Persia, occupied a number of cities.
 Tabriz was occupied in 1909; Urmia and Khoi in 1910.
-This measure enabled the Russians not only to control Persia, but also to secure the road from their rail-head at Djoulfa to the Van Province of the Ottoman Empire through Khoi.
+This measure enabled the Russians not only to control Persia, but also to secure the road from their rail-head at Djoulfa to Van Province of the Ottoman Empire through Khoi.

-On July 28, 1914, the First World War began.
+On 28 July 1914, the First World War began.
 First the Ottoman Empire did not take any serious action.
 However, the security of the region began to decline even before the Russian-Ottoman conflicts.
 Disturbances began along the border.
 A notable attack was made on Urmia, ostensibly by Kurdish Tribesmen.
 About the same time the Russians closed the Ottoman consulates in Urmia, Tabriz and Khoi, and expelled the Kurds and other Sunni Muslims from the villages near Urmia.
 Arms were given at the same time to some of the Armenian and Assyrian Christians.
-Russian authorities distributed 24,000 rifles to the some Kurdish Tribesmen that sided with them in Persia and the Van Province.
-Russian-Ottoman conflicts began with the Bergmann Offensive on November 2, 1914.
+Russian authorities distributed 24,000 rifles to some of the Kurdish Tribesmen that sided with them in Persia and Van Province.
+Russian-Ottoman conflicts began with the Bergmann Offensive on 2 November 1914.